Driving activation for Gemini Code Assist through onboarding redesign

 • Delivered a 20% increase in developer activation (installation to first use) by implementing progressive disclosure and a streamlined UI.
 This directly translated to a significant increase in active monthly users.

-• Strategic Feature Launch: My research directly defined the feature set and flow for the Gemini Code Assist Free Tier, enabling Google to launch a value-first experience (180k code completions/month) that resulted in a massive increase in overall product adoption.
+• Strategic Feature Launch: Research findings directly defined the feature set and flow for the Gemini Code Assist Free Tier, enabling Google to launch a value-first experience (180k code completions/month) that resulted in a massive increase in overall product adoption.

 • High-Impact Clicks: Increased the rate of first-prompt satisfaction by 15%, a key proxy for successful feature discovery and product stickiness.